Multi-View Radar Semantic Segmentation: Experiments

 \section{Experiments}

 We present in this section the experimental evaluation of our models.
-First of all, we describe the datasets and the evaluation metrics that we use.
-Then, the modifications to the methods we use for comparisons are explained.
+We describe first the datasets and the evaluation metrics that we utilize.
+We then explain the modifications made to the methods we compare to.
 Finally, we give details concerning the experiments and analyse their results quantitatively and qualitatively.